Online buyers beware

 • Read the receipt.
 Make sure you understand the terms of the purchase you’re making and look past the sales price at such items as taxes or mailing fees.

-• If you’re still suspicious… Trust your gut.
+• If you’re still suspicious trust your gut.
 Do a keyword search of the business’s name and the word “scam” or “review,” then scan the results page for messages that warn you off.

-We’ve compiled a brief list of “dos” and “don’ts” based on the FTC’s recommendations.
+In addition to the above, we’ve compiled a brief list of “dos” and “don’ts” based on the FTC’s recommendations.
 Our list isn’t comprehensive, but it should get you started.

 DO